FAQs

 Home vs. Away Scores: It is more difficult for a club to follow a players’ play at away courses.
 We look at the club to see what players of the same ability score at away courses compared to the player in question.
 This may indicate that a player is managing their handicap index by turning in scores outside of the norm at away courses compared to players of similar ability

-Potential: We monitor a player’s scores in tournament play since a player under pressure, playing by the rules and having their score attested is one of the best indicators of their potential.
+Competition: We monitor a player’s scores in tournament play since a player under pressure, playing by the rules and having their score attested is one of the best indicators of their potential.
 We look at a player’s tournament data over the last 24 months to calculate what their potential index should be.
-This is a one of the more highly weighted pieces of data since it is data that has been peer reviewed and played under more difficult playing conditions
+This is a one of the more highly weighted pieces of data since it is data that has been peer reviewed and played under more difficult playing conditions.

 Rounds Turned In: We monitor when a player plays a round of golf and if that player turns in a score for that round.
 This indicates if the data we are looking at is complete as well as if the player is recording his play for every opportunity.
 We also alert the next day what a player turns in for their round score to the other players in their group they played with that day for peer review